 Richard Levy, M.D. served as a member of the board of directors of Private ArTara from December 2019 until the Merger, and has served as a member of our board of directors since January 2020.
-Dr. Levy also currently serves on the board of directors of Kodiak Sciences Inc., Kiniksa Pharmaceuticals, Ltd. and Madrigal Pharmaceuticals, Inc., each a publicly traded pharmaceutical company.
-Dr. Levy also currently serves on the board of directors of Gliknik Inc., a privately-held biopharmaceutical company.
+Dr. Levy also currently serves on the board of directors of Kodiak Sciences Inc., Kiniksa Pharmaceuticals, Ltd., Madrigal Pharmaceuticals, Inc. and Constellation Pharmaceuticals Inc., each a publicly traded pharmaceutical company.
 Dr. Levy previously served on the board of directors of Aquinox Pharmaceuticals, Inc., a publicly traded pharmaceutical company, from March 2017 until March 2019.
 Previously, from December 2016 until May 2019, Dr. Levy served as a part-time senior advisor for Baker Bros.
 Advisors, L.P., a firm that primarily manages long-term investment funds focused on publicly traded life sciences companies.
 Dr. Levy served as executive vice president and chief drug development officer at Incyte from January 2009 until his retirement in April 2016, and as senior vice president of drug development at Incyte from August 2003 until January 2009.
-Prior to joining Incyte, Dr. Levy served as vice president, biologic therapies, at Celgene Corporation, a publicly-held biopharmaceutical company, from 2002 until 2003.
+Prior to joining Incyte, Dr. Levy served as vice president, biologic therapies, at Celgene Corporation, a publiclyheld biopharmaceutical company, from 2002 until 2003.
 From 1997 until 2002, Dr. Levy served in various executive positions with DuPont Pharmaceuticals Company, first as vice president, regulatory affairs and pharmacovigilence, and thereafter as vice president, medical and commercial strategy.
 Dr. Levy served at Novartis, and its predecessor company, Sandoz, from 1991 until 1997 in positions of increasing responsibility in clinical research and regulatory affairs.
 Prior to joining the pharmaceutical industry, Dr. Levy served as an assistant professor of medicine at the UCLA School of Medicine.
 Dr. Levy is board certified in internal medicine and gastroenterology and received his A.B. in biology from Brown University, his M.D. from the University of Pennsylvania School of Medicine, and completed his training in internal medicine at the Hospital of the University of Pennsylvania and a fellowship in gastroenterology and hepatology at UCLA.
-Our nominating and corporate governance committee believes that Dr. Levy's more than 25 years of experience in the pharmaceutical and biotechnology industries, as well as his extensive board experience, provide him with the qualifications to serve on our board of directors.
+Our nominating and corporate governance committee and board believes that Dr. Levy's more than 30 years of experience in the pharmaceutical and biotechnology industries, as well as his extensive board experience, qualifies him to serve on our board of directors.